 Jaiden didn't appear from his room until 8:12 AM and flopped beside us on the sofa to open his Santa sack presents.
 Only a few goodies this year.
-But he was happy with the contents and appreciated Santa's joke of the re-wrapping of the unopened Lego models from last year's sack.
-As with previous years, Jaiden was keen to open his presents from under our make-shift AirBnB Xmas tree, especially the bulky parcel, which he knew would be his requested camping hammock.
+But he was happy with the contents and appreciated Santa's joke of re-wrapping the unopened Lego models from last year.
+As with previous years, Jaiden was keen to open his presents under our make-shift AirBnB Xmas tree, especially the bulky parcel, which he knew would be his requested camping hammock.